Our School Services

 - Utilize our school consulting services to develop and execute a plan specific to your school goals and schedule.

 Though these options are quite cost-effective, we do understand that school budgets are tight.
-Please note that we offer a grant writing tool and will provide ideas for other means of funding.
+Please contact us for grant and fundraising ideas.

-Interested in becoming a Y4C School but not sure which approach makes the most sense for you and your school?
+Interested in becoming a Yoga 4 Classrooms School but not sure which approach makes the most sense for you and your school?